More on lime and water...oh the joy!

 However...hot mixed mortars used very fresh are an entirely different beast.
 See notes above.

 An additional note on porosity; modern masonry and mortars work differently to traditional.
 They use voids in conjunction with binder strength to resist damage by salt or frost, effectively allowing them to expand into the extra space.
 They also use the additional space to create an area that water doesn't pass through easily interrupting the flow and preventing water penetration.
 But this is not the only method or even preferred with a lot of solid wall constructed buildings as it has its limits.
-A dense water resistant surface can be created with lime which will prevent water ingress and allow egress.
+A dense water resistant surface can be created with lime which will prevent water ingress and allow egress which can be backed a more porous substrate to manage wind driven rain, condensation and frost etc.

 There is currently a lot of confusion around these two principles.
 And neither is necessarily correct or incorrect, nor are they as black and white as all that.
 Eg. you can have a water resistant coating over lime render that has a large void content.
 Or you could have a layer with a large amount of voids against a damp wall with a porous layer to prevent water transfer after that and a dense water ingress resistant layer over the top for a cellar.